johnwcowan/r7rs-work/RelationsCowan.md

 ## Relations

-A relation is a heading that designates attribute names and their corresponding type names with a set of tuples that have the same attribute names as those in the heading.
+A relation has a heading that designates attribute names and their corresponding type names and a set of tuples that have the same attribute names as those in the heading.
 Relations are immutable and opaque.

 These procedures also accept relvars in place of relations.

+relation-dee

+A relation with no attributes and a single empty tuple.

+relation-dum

+A relation with no attributes and no tuples.

 ### Constructor